Lauritz Melchior

-Lauritz Melchior (20 March 1890 – 18 March 1973) was a Danish-American opera singer.
+Lauritz Melchior (born Lauritz Lebrecht Hommel Melchior, 20 March 1890 – 18 March 1973) was a Danish-American opera singer.
 He was the preeminent Wagnerian heldentenor of the 1920s through the 1940s and has come to be considered the quintessence of his voice type.
 Late in his career, Melchior appeared in movie musicals and on radio and television.
 He also made numerous recordings.

 Biography

 Early years

-Born Lauritz Lebrecht Hommel Melchior in Copenhagen, Denmark, the young Melchior was a treble and amateur singer before starting his first operatic vocal studies under Paul Bang at the Royal Opera School in Copenhagen at the age of 18 in 1908.

-His sister, Agnes Melchior (1883–1945), was a blind Danish Esperantist.

-In 1913, Melchior made his debut as a baritone in the secondary role of Silvio in Ruggero Leoncavallo's Pagliacci at the Royal Theatre (Det Kongelige Teater) in Copenhagen.
+Melchior was born Lauritz Lebrecht Hommel Melchior in Copenhagen, Denmark on 20 March 1890.
+His father was the rector for a private school for boys in Copenhagen, and he received his own childhood education at this school beginning in the year 1896.
+He grew up singing as a treble in the chorus at St. Alban's Church, Copenhagen.
+His early music development was also shaped by his older sister, Agnes Melchior (1883–1945), who was blind.
+Her disability necessitated that she needed a chaperone to the many concerts and operas she attended, and Lauritz was often called upon from a young age to accompany his sister to these events which enhanced his enthusiasm for and knowledge of opera and classical music.

+In 1908 Melchior entered the Royal Opera School in Copenhagen where he was a voice student of Paul Bang.
+He studied voice with Bang until 1912 during which time he also studied acting with Peter Jerndorff.
+In 1913 he made his professional opera debut in Copenhagen at the Royal Danish Theatre in the baritone role of Silvio in Ruggero Leoncavallo's Pagliacci.
 He sang mostly secondary baritone and bass roles for the Royal Danish Opera and provincial Scandinavian opera companies for the next few years.